cjuarez13/Project473/README.md

           *npm install -g browser-sync

-        *You will need superuser privileges when running this command
+        *You will need superuser privileges when running this command*
+ - json-server
+     - From the command line, install the json-server tool with

+          npm install -g json-server

  - Download Project473 onto your computer